 TOTAL NUMBER OF EPISODE: 6(each episode is of about 50 minutes)

-Young American doctor Simon Jordan arrives at Canada’s Kingston Penitentiary to study the perplexing mind of Grace Marks, a convicted murderer.
+Dr. Simon Jordan arrives at Canada’s Kingston Penitentiary to study convicted murderer Grace Marks’ perplexing mind.

-- First conversation between Dr. Jordan an Grace Marks.
+- The first conversation between Dr. Jordan and Grace Marks.

 - Her tormented past.